 To set the parking brake, pull up on the parking brake handle.
 If the ignition is on, the brake system warning light will come on.
-Brake System Warning Light on page 3-28.
+See Brake System Warning Light on page 3-28.

 To release the parking brake, hold the regular brake pedal down.
 Pull the parking brake handle up until you can press the release button.
 Hold the release button in as you move the brake handle all the way down.
-Notice: Driving with the parking brake on can cause your rear brakes to overheat.
-You may have to replace them, and you could also damage other parts of your vehicle.